-The week of September 13 – 19, 2020 is DSP Recognition Week, where IDD providers across the nation take the time to highlight the dedication of this critical workforce.
-This year has been harder than most— DSPs are essential workers and have been dealing with the effects of COVID-19 not only with persons served, but also at home in their own families and communities.
-This year, more than ever, DSPs deserve recognition and support.
+The week of September 12 to 18, 2021, is DSP Recognition Week, where IDD providers across the nation take the time to highlight the dedication of this critical workforce.
+DSPs are essential workers and are still dealing with the effects of COVID-19, not only with persons served, but also at home in their own families and communities.
+While there is light at the end of the tunnel, the pandemic is not over yet, and DSPs continue to deserve recognition and support.

 The Challenges of Being a DSP During COVID-19

 The DSP workforce faced several challenges prior to the COVID-19 pandemic, including a national turnover rate of 50% and vacancy rates near 15% for full-time DSPs.
 The profession remains one of the lowest-paying occupations for the range of skills and competencies required, with a national average of $13.63 per hour.
-This is due to underfunded Medicaid reimbursement rates, limited access to benefits, and a general lack of respect toward this workforce.
+Some of the factors contributing to these challenges include Medicaid reimbursement rates, limited access to benefits, and a general lack of respect toward this workforce.